 Denmark 0 (0-1)

-The Kraken continent, as the kids like to say, showed out.
+The Kraken contingent, as the kids like to say, showed out.
 Matty Beniers scored twice, Mikey Eyssimont flew up and down the ice and took the body, and Joey Daccord pitched a 26-save shutout.
 Although the Danes were badly outmatched – outshot 48-26 – Daccord was tested on several occasions.

 Beniers, voted by his teammates as player of the game, worked hard for his first score.
 He won a faceoff, fought through traffic on his way to the net, and while battling with onetime Kraken Alexander True, tipped home Team USA’s third goal.
 Matty then finished the scoring with a 3rd period laser.